-You may get lucky and get a rattling warning from a rattlesnake; it sounds much like a commercial lawn sprinkler going off.
+You may get lucky and get a rattling warning from a rattlesnake.
+A rattling rattlesnake sounds much like a commercial lawn sprinkler.
 But, again, you may not get any warning from a rattler–and you won’t get a warning from other snakes.

 Keep your dog near you on walks so that you can see where you’re both going.
 I use a 4-foot leash but I know many prefer long leashes but keep it to six feet at a maximum so that you can see where you’re both stepping.